Traders hightail it out of U.S. oil contract as prices reach negative $40

 Major oil-producing nations have agreed to cut output and global oil companies are trimming production, but those cuts will not come quickly enough to avoid a massive clog.

-The difference CLc1-CLc2 between the expiring May U.S. West Texas Intermediate crude contract and the coming June contract widened to a record at more than $22 a barrel.
+The difference CLc1-CLc2 between the expiring May U.S. West Texas Intermediate crude contract and the coming June contract widened to a record at more than $60 a barrel and settled at $51.90.
 That yawning gap emerged because owning the May contract when it expires on Tuesday means that buyer is obligated to take those barrels, which few want to do.

 “For many investors or people using these contracts for hedging this is really a big pain,” said Edward Moya, market analyst at OANDA in New York.
 “There’s no place to put it - we’re running out of space to store oil.”